PKU-YuanGroup/MagicTime/README.md

 <h2 align="center"> <a href="https://github.com/PKU-YuanGroup/MagicTime">MagicTime: Time-lapse Video Generation Models

 <a href="https://github.com/PKU-YuanGroup/MagicTime">as Metamorphic Simulators</a></h2>
-<h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for latest update.  </h2>
+<h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.  </h2>

 <h5 align="center">